TwitchPlaysPokemon/public/README.md

 # Issues (Bug Reporting & Feature Requests)

+Issues include bugs and features requests.
+[Click here to see all open issues.](https://github.com/TwitchPlaysPokemon/public/issues)

-Report bugs and request features simply by posting in [public-dev](https://discordapp.com/invite/5HrkPR7).
+To report bugs or request features, simply post in [public-dev](https://discordapp.com/invite/5HrkPR7).
 If necessary, a developer will open a new issue or update existing issue.

 Bug reports should as specific as possible.
 If relevant, please try to include:
 - a link to chatlogs
 - a link to a Twitch clip/video